//Illustration by Madison Lauterbach | firstname.lastname@example.org

 One Denver-based dominatrix, Goddess Lux, has had several such issues with payment processors.
-She was kicked off Venmo two years ago and has been unable to make a new one since.
+She was kicked off Venmo two years ago and has been unable to make a new account since.
 Although her PayPal has never been shut down, it has been flagged.
-Lux now uses CashApp and her Square card reader, but her experience with payment apps has left her hesitant to use these services at all.
+Lux now uses CashApp and her Square card reader, but her experience with payment apps has left her feeling hesitant to use these services at all.

 “I’m afraid to face scrutiny from [payment apps],” Lux said.
 “I’ve actually had my Venmo shut down because of [sex work], and you are not able to start a new one unless you have different information.”

 This can make it more difficult to keep track of earnings, pay taxes and find a place to live.
 Sex workers face a different set of hurdles if they work in cash-heavy industries like strip clubs, where they often work as independent contractors that make their money from cash tips.

 One Denver-based traveling dancer named Dallas makes most of her income through cash tips at clubs.
 She’s been in the industry on and off for 11 years, which has given her an abundance of experience when it comes to managing her taxes.

 “I don’t recommend traveling and dancing to everyone because it can definitely be a huge financial loss if you don’t know what you’re doing,” Dallas said.
 “You could really get screwed and lose a lot of money or end up in a bad situation.”